Robert-van-Engelen/Forth500/manual.md

     CLEAR ↲
     OK[0]

-Like traditional Forth systems, Forth500 integers are 16-bit signed or unsigned.
+Like traditional Forth systems, Forth500 integers are 16-bit (single) and 32-bit (double) signed or unsigned integers.
 Decimal, hexadecimal and binary number systems are supported:

 | input   | TOS | comment
 | ------- | --- | --------------------------------------------------------------